oadams38/minishell/README.md

 # Minishell
-A shell to geek around your computer
+A shell to geek around your computer.
 This is an Ecole 42 common core project.

 # How to use: